pymor/pymor/docs/source/tutorial_lti_systems.md

 the frequency is preserved in the output, the amplitude is multiplied by the amplitude of the transfer function, and the phase is shifted by the argument of the transfer function.
-In particular, if the input is sinusiodal, i.e., {math}`\xi = 0`,
+In particular, if the input is sinusoidal, i.e., {math}`\xi = 0`,
-then the output is also sinusiodal.
+then the output is also sinusoidal.

 It is of interest to plot the transfer function over the imaginary axis to visualize how the LTI system responds to each frequency in the input.